Arthur Byne: Career

 Byne never practiced as an architect although it is recorded that he worked for a short time in the New York architectural firm, Howells and Stokes.
 Rather, he became a watercolourist, photographer and author; between 1911 and 1920 he illustrated the covers of Architectural Record with drawings of Spanish buildings and photographs taken by him appear in books other than those he authored, for example, in Bridges of the World: Their Design and Construction by Charles S. Whitney.
 Photographs attributed to Byne, taken in France and Spain, are also held in the Conway Library at The Courtauld Institute of Art, whose archive, of primarily architectural images, is being digitised under the wider Courtauld Connects project.

 Both Byne and his wife Mildred Stapley (1875-1941), an art historian in her own right who specialised in Spanish art and architecture, became Corresponding Members of the Hispanic Society in 1914 and acted as the museum's first curators of 'Architecture and Allied Arts' between 1916 and 1918.
 The Bynes also published a number of books through the Hispanic Society and, in 1916, they were commissioned by Archer Huntingdon, the founder of the society, to embark on a research trip to Spain.

+Later, Huntington would become disappointed with the Bynes's greed.